32 Easy Healthy Snack Ideas

 17. Apple with Cinnamon

 An apple on its own certainly makes a healthy snack, but a little sprinkle of cinnamon goes a long way.
-Cinnamon is not only a warming spices that helps to support inflammation, but provides a added natural sweetness to the apples, reminiscent of apple pie.
+Cinnamon is not only a warming spices that helps to support inflammation but provides an added natural sweetness to the apples, reminiscent of apple pie.

 18. Pumpkin Seeds